navin-mordani/comp-767-Final-Project/README.md

 3 | 6 | 0.6

-* **Reward**
+#### Reward
-On every action if the action successful then the maximum reward associated with the action will be achieved else a reward of  will be achieved.
+On every action if the action successful then the maximum reward associated with the action will be achieved else a reward of  will be achieved.\
 For example: on action 0 the max reward associated is 1.
 So if the action was successful then reward of 1 will be achieved else 0 will be achieved.

-* **Start state**
+#### Start state
 At the start no time steps have elapsed so far ,i.e no darts have been thrown yet.
-Therefore the number of time_steps_elased = 0.
+Therefore the number of time_steps_elased = 0.\
+Similarly no lives have been lost so far.
+Therefore, the lives_lost = 0.

+**Start state**: [0,0]

+#### Episode Termination
+The episodes terminates if either of this happens:-\
+* The time is over.
+That is the time_steps_elapsed becomes equal to max_time_steps elapsed that was set by the user when creating the environment.
+(Ins short you have ran out of darts)
+* All the lives have been lost.
+That is the variable lives_lost becomes equal to the max lives that the user had set when creating the environment.

 ```